-As part of its efforts to implement priority actions outlined in the CHAP, and use the data collected in the annual Coastal Monitoring Plan, Council has partnered with the Sunshine Coast Council and the State government to apply for Federal grant funding that would support the development of a coastal process model.
-Should the funding application be successful, the developed model would be able to evaluate shoreline evolution over time and model coastal processes around important coastal features.
+As part of its efforts to implement priority actions outlined in the CHAP, and use the data collected in the annual Coastal Monitoring Plan, Council has partnered with the Sunshine Coast Council and the Queensland Department of Environment and Science to obtain Federal grant funding that would support the development of a coastal process model.
+The developed model intends to evaluate shoreline evolution over time and model coastal processes around important coastal features.
 This will be key to understanding:

 - The effect of adaptation responses such as beach nourishment, dune rehabilitation and built infrastructure;

 - How our shoreline responds to coastal hazards including cyclones and sea level rise; and,

 - To inform future management actions and updates to important management plans such as Council’s Coastal Hazards Adaptation Plan.